caroHagg/prework-study-guide/README.md

 ## Description

 This webpage was createad to help new boot camp students navigate the material of the prework study guide.
 I decided to build something to simplify the amount of information provided.
-It can be overwhelming at times, so having a more friendly way to see the information can ease the overload for a new students.
+It can be overwhelming at times, so having a more friendly way to see the information can ease the overload for a new student.
 It is a base to know where to start and it is easy to add to it if the student wanted more information to better understand the material.
 I learned that having a small amount of information can be less stressfull when starting something new and very different to what we know.

-## Installatio
+## Installation

 N/A